-I am eating LCHF (Low Carb, High Fat) as a lifestyle choice in order to control my Type 2 Diabetes.
-And it works great for me.
+For the last three years I have been following the LCHF (Low Carb, High Fat) lifestyle in order to control my Type 2 Diabetes.
+And it works!

 I spend a lot of time creating meals for myself that are fairly easy to throw together and taste really good.
 I post my successful recipes on this blog.